ColinM25/HopTimized/README.md

 ## Introduction

-**HopTimizer** is a comprehensive tool designed to help travelers find the best flight path based on specific destinations.
+**HopTimized** is a comprehensive tool designed to help travelers find the best flight path based on specific destinations.
 Want to visit Paris, Amsterdam, and Zurich on a budget?
 HopTimizer will find the best flight path to ensure you can hop to all 3 destinations as cheaply as possible.

 ## Features